OkokoJnr/customer-transaction-analysis/readMe.md

      			Product Information:  Product ID, Category, Sub-Category, Product Name
      			Financials:  Sales, Quantity, Discount, Profit

-About Dataset
-Context
-With growing demands and cut-throat competitions in the market, a Superstore Giant is seeking your knowledge in understanding what works best for them.
-They would like to understand which products, regions, categories and customer segments they should target or avoid.

 Metadata
 Row ID => Unique ID for each row.
 Order ID => Unique Order ID for each Customer.